fluidtrends/carmel/docs/whitepaper/README.md

 ## Educational Model

 One of the major drawbacks of most available online education is that must too often it's merely an extension of the traditional classroom, using technology.
-In a typical online video learning model, which is dominates the current tech educational model, the teacher lectures the student via video, much like a traditional teacher would lecture students in a college classroom.
+In a typical online video learning model, which dominates the current tech educational model, the teacher lectures the student via video, much like a traditional teacher would lecture students in a college classroom.

 In the real world, at the office, software developers learn in a much more direct and hands-on way.
 They are rarely lectured and are much more self-directed.
 The knowledge is shared from peer to peer and the learning experience is highly personal and self-determined.
 The content is also broken down into much smaller pieces than a typical lecture and it's usually very specific to a problem to be solved.